 Think about it: every baby knows when she’s hungry and tired.
 Every toddler knows what he likes to eat and with whom he wants to socialize.
 Children start out knowing and honoring their own rhythms, specific tastes and personal preferences.

 And then “big people” start managing the details of children’s lives, because they know better.
-That message is resisted for awhile, and then it progressively dominates, resulting in diminishment of intrinsic self-trust.
+That message (that adults/outside authorities know better) is resisted for awhile, and then it progressively dominates, resulting in diminishment of intrinsic self-trust.

-There are various responses to this progression, from resistance and rebellion to increased reliance on guidance and approval from ‘authorities,’ resulting in the opposite of self trust: self-doubt.
+There are various responses to this progression, from resistance and rebellion to increased reliance on guidance and approval from ‘authorities,’ resulting in diminishment of self trust.